 Kennon L. Wooten

 Kennon joined the firm in May 2011, after serving as the rules attorney for the Supreme Court of Texas.
 Her service as the rules attorney gives her a unique understanding of statewide and local rules of practice and procedure, as well as the disciplinary standards that govern lawyers who practice in Texas.

 Kennon represents individuals and entities involved in complex commercial litigation, general civil litigation, and civil appeals.
 At the trial level, she represents both plaintiffs and defendants.
-To the appeals, she brings experience and expertise that she gained as the rules attorney and as a law clerk to former Chief Justice Wallace B. Jefferson of the Supreme Court of Texas.
+To the appeals, she brings experience and expertise that she gained as the rules attorney, as a law clerk to former Chief Justice Wallace B. Jefferson of the Supreme Court of Texas, and as an intern to Justice Mack Kidd during his service as a justice of the Third Court of Appeals in Austin, Texas.

-Kennon is dedicated to serving the community.
-She served as the President of the Austin Young Lawyers Association and is serving in leadership positions for the Austin Bar Association, the State Bar of Texas, and the Texas Legal Services Center.
-She is a member of the American Law Institute, the Texas Supreme Court Advisory Committee, and the Texas Judicial Council Civil Justice Committee's Advisory Council.
-She also served as a member of the Texas Commission to Expand Civil Legal Services (the "Justice Gap Commission") and the Supreme Court of Texas Task Force for Rules in Expedited Actions.
+Kennon is dedicated to serving the community and increasing access to justice.
+She is a board member and secretary for the Texas Legal Services Center, she volunteers often, and she is a member of the State Bar of Texas Pro Bono College.
+She served as the President of the Austin Young Lawyers Association and is now serving as the President of the Austin Bar Association.
+In addition, Kennon is a member of the American Law Institute, the Texas Supreme Court Advisory Committee, and the State Bar of Texas Court Rules Committee.
+Previously, she served as a member of the Texas Commission to Expand Civil Legal Services (the “Justice Gap Commission”), the Supreme Court of Texas Task Force for Rules in Expedited Actions, and the Texas Judicial Council Civil Justice Committee’s Advisory Council.

 Recognitions & Awards